White-browed wagtail: Breeding

 The breeding season is March to October.
 In southern India, the nesting season begins when river levels drop and continue until the Monsoon rains.
 In courtship, the male shoots into the air with a single wing beat, sings and glides with dangling legs and puffed feathers.
 On settling, the tail of the male is raised high and wings held up over the back and the tip is quivered stiffly while he steps around the female.
 The female responds by crouching and shivering the wings as if begging for food.

 It builds its cup-shaped nest placed on the ground or rocks in a hole, ledge or mud bank and is always located close to water.
 Artificial structures such as bridges and roof tops are also used.
 Nests have been noticed in a regularly used ferry.
 The nest is made of grass, roots, algae and other material with a central neat cup lined with hair.
 Normally four, and three to five eggs is the usual clutch.

 Food

 Like other wagtails, this species is insectivorous.
 Nestlings were mainly fed orthopterans, caterpillars and spiders.
 Stayphylinid beetles and pentatomid bugs have also been recorded in their diet.
-In captivity they have been recorded feeding on annelids.
 They have adapted to urban environments where water may be found mainly on rooftops as overflow from storage tanks.